oddbear/oddbear.github.io/_posts/2018-06-01-browserchooser.markdown

 - Pattern "\*test.com\*" will hit both.
 - Pattern "\*test.com\*/#user/*" will not hit  "http://test.com/#user/function"
 - Pattern "\*test.com\*/[#]user/*" will hit "http://test.com/#user/function"
+- Pattern "\*" will hit everything, and must therefor be the last pattern.
+You can use this for selecting a default browser.

 Example rules:
 - <span>"\*test.com/\*"</span>